Uniformly S-pseudo-projective modules: Abstract

 \section{Abstract}

-In this paper, we introduce the notion of uniformly-$S$-pseudo-projective ($u$-$S$-pseudo-projective) modules as a generalization of $u$-$S$-projective modules.
+In this paper, we introduce the notion of uniformly $S$-pseudo-projective ($u$-$S$-pseudo-projective) modules as a generalization of $u$-$S$-projective modules.
 Let $R$ be a ring and $S$ a multiplicative subset of $R$.
 An $R$-module $P$ is said to be $u$-$S$-pseudo-projective if for any submodule $K$ of $P$, there is $s\in S$ such that for any $u$-$S$-epimorphism $f:P\to \frac{P}{K}$, $sf$ can be lifted to an endomorphism $g:P\to P$.
-Some properties of this notion are obtained.
-For example, we prove that an $R$-module $M$ is $u$-$S$-quasi-projective if and only if $M\oplus M$ is $u$-$S$-pseudo-projective.
+We prove that an $R$-module $M$ is $u$-$S$-quasi-projective if and only if $M\oplus M$ is $u$-$S$-pseudo-projective.
 Also, we prove that if $A\oplus B$ is $u$-$S$-pseudo-projective, then any $u$-$S$-epimorphism $f:A\to B$ $u$-$S$-splits.
-Several new characterizations of $u$-$S$-semisimple rings are given.
+We give characterizations of certain classes of rings, such as $u$-$S$-semisimple and strongly $S$-perfect rings.

 \subjclass[2020]{13Cxx, 13C10, 13C12, 16D60.}

 \keywords{$u$-$S$-projective, $u$-$S$-quasi-projective, $u$-$S$-pseudo-projective}